On the strongly regular locus of the inertia stack of $\mathrm{Bun}_G$: Characteristic classes

 \subsection{Generalization of distributions to $\Bun_G$}

+We again assume that $\Lambda$ is a $\Zl$-algebra killed by a power of $\ell$.
 We are interested in understanding the characteristic classes of objects in $D_{\et}(\Bun_G,\Lambda)$.
 We will focus on the restriction to the strongly regular part of the inertia stack.
 We begin by determining the space in which these characteristic classes live. \begin{prop}~ \begin{enumerate} \item For each $b \in B(G)$, the map $\underline{G_b(F)} \to \Gbt$ induces an isomorphism

 \item For each $b \in B(G)$, there is an isomorphism

 \item There is an isomorphism

 \end{enumerate} \end{prop}